Swaroop772/Fitness-Tracker/README.md

 # Personal Fitness Tracker

 This **Personal Fitness Tracker** is a Python-based application designed to track and predict fitness data, including exercise routines and calories burned.
-The application uses **Linear Regression** to make predictions based on user inputs and historical data stored in two databases: one for **calories** and the other for **exercise routines**.
+The application uses **Random Forest ** to make predictions based on user inputs and historical data stored in two databases: one for **calories** and the other for **exercise routines**.

 ## Table of Contents
 - [Overview](#overview)